The Plantin Moretus Museum and other top museums in Antwerp, Belgium

-Belgium is known to have cranky weather, so when you plan a city trip here, it’s best to have a backup plan for when it rains.
-If you’re going to Antwerp, you can always go shopping, but why not visit a museum or two as well?
+Belgium is known to have cranky weather, so when you plan a city trip here, it's best to have a backup plan for when it rains.
+If you're going to the city, you can always go shopping, but why not visit some Antwerp museums as well?

-The following list contains all of the museums in Antwerp I’ve already visited myself.
+The following list contains most of the museums in Antwerp I've already visited myself.
 It doesn't include the MAS or “Museum aan the Stroom” nor the Fashion Museum yet but I'll add those later.

 - A tried and tested list of museums in Antwerp, Belgium